imperionite/cp1ms1/MS1.md

 ### Justification

 The project scope is limited to presenting employee information and basic salary calculation due to several factors.
 Firstly, as an individual developer, the constraints of a limited timeframe necessitate a focused approach to ensure the core employee experience is delivered effectively.
 While the recommendation to join a group was considered, the decision to proceed individually allows for a more streamlined development process and a greater degree of control over the project's direction within the given timeframe.
-More complex features, such as tax calculations and reporting, have been excluded due to their inherent complexity and the need to maintain a manageable scope for this initial phase.
+More complex and implicit features have been excluded due to their inherent complexity and the need to maintain a manageable scope for this initial phase.
 The priority is to meet the essential requirements efficiently and build a solid foundation for future expansion.

 #### **1. Data Handling Approach**